Learn how to make DIY succulent planters using faux succulents from Amazon, and a variety of jars, mini pots and other thrifted containers.

 If you want to help secure the succulent, you could hot glue the undersides of the leaves to the inside edges of the clay pot.

-Next, we used shredded straw or raffia as filler.
+Step 7.
+We used shredded straw or raffia as filler for this planter.

 Crumple it up and press it into the bottom of a container.